Dollar static around ¥103.70 in Tokyo trading

-The dollar was almost flat at around ¥103.70 yen in Tokyo trading Monday, as a wait-and-see mood grew before key events in the United States.
+The dollar was almost unchanged around ¥103.70 in Tokyo trading Monday, with a wait-and-see mood growing ahead of a two-day policy-setting meeting of the U.S. Federal Reserve.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.